 ALL SAINTS LUNATIC ASYLUM

-All Saints Lunatic Asylum is a traditional walkthrough haunted house in Apple Valley, CA. A family owned business that began as a home haunt, the Asylum now welcomes hundreds of guests during the Halloween season as well as a few special themed events throughout the rest of the year.
+All Saints Lunatic Asylum is a traditional walkthrough haunted house in Apple Valley, CA. A family owned business that began as a home haunt, the Asylum now welcomes thousands of guests during the Halloween season as well as a few special themed events throughout the rest of the year.